PowerShell/DscResources/StyleGuidelines.md

 }
 ```

-### Script and Global Variable Names Include Scope
+### Script, Environment and Global Variable Names Include Scope
-Script and global variables must always include their scope in the variable name unless the 'using' scope is needed.
+Script, environment, and global variables must always include their scope in the variable name unless the 'using' scope is needed.
 The script and global scope specifications should be all in lowercase.
 Script and global variable names following the scope should use camelCase.